 - Neighborly tension -

-But thousands of Guatemalan security personnel have been deployed, under strict orders to stop anyone without travel documents or a negative coronavirus test from going any further.
+Thousands of Guatemalan security personnel were deployed under strict orders to stop anyone without travel documents or a negative coronavirus test from going any further.

 More than a dozen caravans, some with thousands of migrants, have set off from Honduras since October 2018, but all have run up against thousands of US border guards and soldiers under Trump.